segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 If you have defined entity conditions in your audience definition, you will see a “Matched Entities” tab in the audience preview to help you understand what entities qualified a user to be a part of an audience.

 This information appears when you click the user profile generated from the audience preview.
 The contextual information encompasses entity relationships as well as entity column values that were used as filtering criteria in the audience definition.
-By default, Segment includes the entity ID.The data being returned is truncated - 10 entities at each level, 6 levels of depth.
+By default, Segment includes the entity ID.
+The data being returned is truncated - 10 entities at each level, 6 levels of depth.
 If you want to opt out of this functionality, contact Segment Support.

 ![A screenshot of the Entity Explorer.](/docs/engage/images/entity_explorer.png)